- Home

 Mergers and acquisitions have accelerated market consolidation, allowing key players to expand portfolios, enter new geographies, and gain technological capabilities.
 For instance, in February 2025, BC Partners acquired a majority stake in PetLab Co., a premium London-based pet supplement brand, supporting consumer awareness and education on supplements to capitalize on the fast-growing pet wellness sector.

 Strict regulatory frameworks influence product development, labeling, marketing, and approval of veterinary dietary supplements.
-Adhering to the regulations set by local veterinary authorities, safety guidelines, and quality certifications helps to build consumer trust and facilitates market access.
+Adhering to the regulations set by local veterinary authorities, safety guidelines, and quality certifications help to build consumer trust and facilitates market access.
 Changes in regulations, such as reducing trade restrictions or allowing new ingredients, have a direct effect on market expansion, urging companies to adjust their strategies to maintain a competitive edge.

-The availability of alternative treatments, such as prescription medications or functional pet foods, affects the demand for veterinary dietary supplements.
+The availability of alternative treatments, such as prescription medications, or functional pet foods, affects the demand for veterinary dietary supplements.
 Although supplements provide advantages for prevention and overall wellness, alternatives aimed at addressing similar health concerns can affect pricing, acceptance, and consumer choice, pushing companies to distinguish their products through scientific backing and endorsements from veterinarians.

 Market players are expanding regionally to enter emerging markets with rising pet ownership, increasing awareness of animal health, and growing disposable incomes.
 By strategically developing distribution networks, forming local partnerships, and implementing targeted marketing efforts, companies can meet regional dietary supplement demands, leverage regulatory advantages, and enhance their brand presence across North America, Europe, Asia-Pacific, and Latin America.